-- Continue by adding the rest of the guides you want to add.
+- Continue by adding the rest of the guides.

 - If you want to change their order, drag them using the arrows icon located on the left side of the Guide's name.

 Since this is a checklist, there must be a condition for guides to be considered completed and got checked.
-By default, if a guide is seen by a user, it means the guide reached its goal and can win the thick.
+By default, if a user completes a guide, it means the guide reached its goal and can win the thick.

-- To set custom goals for guides, click on Guide is Completed or on the pencil icon.
+To set custom goals for guides, click on Guide is Completed or on the pencil icon.

-- In this example, we continue with the default setting.
+- In this example, we'll continue with the default setting.

-- Next, access the Configure tab and define a targeting page for the checklist to decide on which pages you want it to be visible.
+- Next, access the Configure tab and define a targeting page for the checklist to decide which pages you want it to be visible.
 Here, it's set to all the pages the playground dashboard has.

 - Then choose the user segment who can see the checklist.
 This one is visible for all users.

-- Activate the checklist status, save it and publish it on your platform.
+- Finally, activate the checklist status, save it, and publish it on your platform.